 The extreme observed range of brightness for Mira is 1.7 at its maximum and 10.1 at minimum with a period of about 332 days.
 This means that the maximum occurs about a month earlier every year.
-The next maximum is due in October/November 2019.
+The next maximum is due in early October 2020.

-At the end of September, 2019, Mira was already easy to spot at at around magnitude 3.5.
+At the start of September, 2020, Mira was already easy to spot at at around magnitude 4.

 The way I always find it is to look for a pattern of three stars in the tail of Cetus which resemble a “false Aries” as they make a similar pattern to the zodiacal constellation that can also be seen nearby.
 Follow a line through the two stars making the longest side of this triangle for the same distance to the west and you will hit Mira.

 I produced the accompanying chart with the free and excellent planetarium program Stellarium, which I annotated to show some star magnitudes.

 You can find another map on the Society for Popular Astronomy website with links to observing charts carrying magnitudes of suitable comparison stars so that you can make your own estimates of Mira’s brightness.
 Or just take a look for yourself and marvel at one of the most wonderful stars in the naked-eye sky.

 ★ Keep up with space news and observing tips.
 Click here to sign up for alerts to our latest reports.
 No spam ever - we promise!